It’s almost fall, the academic year has begun so I thought I would address a slightly more academic topic.

 Awhile ago an adult told me he loved traveling in Japan where the rules of greeting and social interaction are clearly spelled out, and the rules are rarely broken.
 Eye contact is not expected and dress is standard.
 His Asperger traits weren’t disabling to him in Japan.

-When I was in school (until the 60’s), we sat alone at our assigned desk, in a row and were expected to memorized information, dates, names, and math formulas.
+When I was in school (until the 60’s), we sat alone at our assigned desk, in a row and were expected to memorize information, dates, names, and math formulas.
 Perhaps this was a learning style better suited for many on the spectrum than the current pods of desks, group projects, expressive writing assignments, and multiple transitions throughout the day.

 People on the spectrum clearly have a different way of thinking, perceiving and processing sensory and social information.
 As a result, I have always viewed this difference in neurology as a combination of strengths as well as challenges.
-But I now realize this is way too simplistic, because describing Asperger traits as or challenges is completely dependent on the environment or the context.
+But I now realize this is way too simplistic, because describing Asperger traits as challenges is completely dependent on the environment or the context.

 Many neurological differences only become difficulties because of the environment and expectations in our current society, in our educational system, in our community, and in our workforce.
 The importance our society places on the social aspect of life, on multitasking, the ability to cope with ambiguous situations, the fast pace, the ability to deal with a barrage of information, are all things which might be ill-suited to someone with a different neurology.